 Line 38(d), Breast Cancer Research and Education Trust Fund-Contributions will be used to fund breast cancer research, education, awareness, treatment and screening.
-Additional information may be obtained from the Division of Women's Health, (502) 564-3236 or at https://chfs.ky.gov/agencies/dph/dwh/Pages/default.aspx.
-Contributions may also be made directly to the state Department for Public Health, Division of Administration and Financial Management.
-275 Fact Main of Administration and Financial Management, 275 East Main Street, HS1GWA, Frankfort, KY 40621, (502) 564-6663.
+Additional information may be obtained from the Division of Women's Health, (502) 564-3236 or at https://chfs.ky.gov/agencies/dph/dwh/Pages/ default.aspx.
+Contributions may also be made directly to the state Department for Public Health,

+Division of Administration and Financial Management, 275 East Main Street, HS1GWA, Frankfort, KY 40621, (502) 564-6663.